Dakar rally. Al Attiyah promises to come back stronger next year - The Media Times

 During a 12-day rally for the first time in the Middle East, Sainz slowed down all roads by Al Attica in his Toyota Hilix, as well as his MINI teammate Stefan Peterhansel, who last made the chair.

 To keep the two challenges safe, the Spanish champion had to call on all his off-road experience and experience.
-The Triad currently has a stunning 19 total wins.
+The trio currently has a total of 19 victories over Dakar.

 Great race